 There are legitimate concerns about high rates of users seeking treatment following use of certain NPS, especially synthetic cannabinoids.
-However, the larger issue is associated with an intrinsic problem with treating people on the basis of very limited information: many users are unsure which substances they have taken, and even if they do know, there is generally no or very limited available information for medical practitioners regarding treatment.
+However, the larger issue is associated with an intrinsic problem with treating people on the basis of very limited information: many users are unsure which substances they have taken, and even if they do know, there is generally little or no available information for medical practitioners regarding treatment.